AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 2. Connect Spoke VPC to on-prem
 ---------------------------------

 a.
-At Aviatrix Controller console, lunch an Aviatrix Gateway in a spoke VPC.
+At Aviatrix Controller console, launch an Aviatrix Gateway in a spoke VPC.

 #.
 At Controller console, Peering -> Encrypted Peering, create peering between Aviatrix Gateways at spoke VPC and Transit VPC.